European Mediscience Awards

 - Amy Brown/BiotechTV

-- Endpoints/the Team
+- Endpoints News/the Team

 - Hannah Kuchler/Financial Times